transferzero/api-documentation/_docs/collection-details.md

 {% include language-tabbar.html prefix="collection-fp-out" raw=data-raw %}

-The user will then need to send the appropriate funds to the account details shown above, with the reference number used as "payment details" (the reference will be different for each collection request, the one above is just an example).
-If the payment was sent as a Faster Payments transfer then the collection should arrive within 2 hours (but usually instantly) If Faster Payments transfer is not used, or the funds are sent from outside the UK then however this will be a Swift payment, which can take up to 5 business days to arrive.
-Once the payment has been received a `transaction.paid_in` webhook will be sent out.
+Funds should be sent to the IBAN shown above, with the reference number used as "payment details" (the reference will be different for each collection request, the one above is just an example).

+If the payment was sent as a Faster Payments transfer then the collection should arrive within 2 hours (but usually instantly).
+If Faster Payments transfer is not used, or the funds are sent from outside the UK, this will be a Swift payment which can take up to 5 business days to arrive.

+Once the funds have been successfully received from the sender, `payin_method.paid_in` and `transaction.paid_in` webhooks will be sent out.